vanillabp/business-cockpit/README.md

 * **A mechanism to show user task forms**:<br>Once the user wants to work on or complete a user task (by selecting an item in the list of user tasks), the form's UI is loaded from the business service through the registered proxy by using *Module Federation*.
-Saving or completing the form is not part of the Business Cockpit but implemented by the business service (providing its own API).
-If the form can be completed the respective business service will report that change of status to the Business Cockpit which in turn results in an update of the list of user tasks.
+Saving or completing the form is not part of the business cockpit but implemented by the business service (providing its own API).
+If the form can be completed the respective business service will report that change of status to the business cockpit which in turn results in an update of the list of user tasks.
 * **List(s) of workflows**:<br>There is a default-list showing all workflows accessible to the current user, accessible to the user's groups or any dangling workflow (no information about access).
 Analogous to lists of user tasks, one can easily provide prefiltered lists according to any business requirement.
 The individual content to list for